side effects, dosage, reviews, how to take & discontinue, uses, pros & cons, and more

 - Suppositories: ?

-Based on the chemical imbalance theory of mental illness (brain cooties, the crazies, etc.), Thorazine (and all standard/typical/first-generation antipsychotics) interferes with the transmission of dopamine to the D2 receptors to reduce the positive symptoms of schizophrenia and other psychoses, the manic side of bipolar, and similar conditions.
+Based on the Communications Interference Hypothesis of psychiatric and neurological conditions (brain cooties, the crazies, etc.), Thorazine (along with all standard/typical/first-generation antipsychotics and most other APs) blocks the reception of excess dopamine at the D2 receptors to reduce the positive symptoms of schizophrenia and other psychoses, the manic side of bipolar, and similar conditions.
 Its antihistamine action combined with the dopamine blockade is why it works for anxiety and insomnia.
 The antihistamine and potent anticholinergic activity at specific receptors is what make Thorazine and other phenothiazines,4 so effective for nausea.

 Your guess is as good as mine as to why Thorazine works for hiccups, tetanus, porphyria, HIV/AIDS, and even malaria.